AngelKitty/IDA7.0/README.md

 ##### Xubuntu 15.10

-It is necessary to also run those commands, for IDA to present a usable GUI on Xubuntu 15.10:
+It is also necessary to run those commands, get a usable GUI for IDA on Xubuntu 15.10:

 ```shell
 sudo apt-get install libgtk2.0-0:i386 gtk2-engines-murrine:i386 gtk2-engines-pixbuf:i386